appsody/website/content/docs/stacks/stacks-overview.md

 The following outlines the process to contributing changes to a stack:

 1. The Stack Contributor submits a pull request with changes to a stack.
-The pull request should follow commit guidelines detailing how the stack changes satisfy the stability criteria (e.g. how Docker best practices have been implemented).
+The pull request should follow commit guidelines detailing the stack changes.
+If the change is updating the stack's stability level, it must also describe how the stability criteria is met (e.g. how Docker best practices have been implemented).

-    > Any contributor can submit a pull request to promote a stack to a higher stability level.

-2. The Stack Maintainer(s) (as listed in the `stack.yaml`) reviews the pull request, keeping in mind the stability criteria of the stack.
-In the case of the contribution of a new stack, the Stack Release Team reviews the pull request.
+2. The Stack Maintainer(s) (as listed in the `stack.yaml`) review the pull request, keeping in mind the stability criteria of the stack.
+If the Stack Maintainer(s) are satisfied that the stack changes follow the stability criteria, the pull request gets approved.

-3. If the Stack Maintainer(s) are satisfied the stack changes follow the stability criteria, the pull request gets approved.
-In the case of the contribution of a new stack, the Stack Release Team decides if the stack satisfies the chosen stability criteria.
+    >Note: In the case of a contribution of a new stack, the Stack Release Team reviews the pull request and decides if the stack satisfies the chosen stability criteria.

-4. The Stack Release Team merges and releases the new stack.
+3. The Stack Release Team merges and releases the new stack.
 When the stack is released:
     - A template archive is generated for each stack template
     - A docker image of the stack is pushed to [Appsody’s DockerHub](https://hub.docker.com/u/appsody)
     - The indexes for each repository are updated